petrenkosv/uipath-scraping-PDF-to-Excel/README.md

 ## Get Started
 1. Install
   ```
-  1.Add Path to the Project folder
+  1. Add Path to the Project folder

   2. And name Fields for Scraping
   ```